xpple/SeedMapper/README.md

 - Vanilla launcher: Go to `Installations` -> `Edit` -> `More options` -> `Java executable`.
 - MultiMC: Go to `Edit Instance` -> `Settings` -> `Java` -> `Java Installation`.
 - PrismLauncher: Go to `Settings` -> `Java` -> `Java Runtime` -> `Auto-Detect...`.
-  - Do not forget to enable "Skip Java compatibility checks"
+  - Do not forget to enable "Skip Java compatibility checks".

 If you run into issues, contact your launcher's support.